LOADING ...

 Now friends, there was only one or two things that coulda done at

-The police station, and the was he could have given us a medal for
+The station, and the first was he could have given us a medal for

 Being so brave and honest on the telephone, which very likely, and

-We didn't expect it, and the other thing was he could have us out
+We expect it, and the other thing was he could have bawled us out

-And told us never to be see driving garbage around the again,
+And told us never to be see driving garbage the vicinity again,

-Which is what we expected, but when we got to the police station
+Which is what we expected, but when we got to the officer's station

-There was a third possibility that we hadn't counted upon, and we was
+There was a third that we hadn't even counted upon, and we was

-Can pick up the garbage these handcuffs on."
+Can up the garbage with these handcuffs on."
 He said, "Shut up, kid.

 Get in the back of the car."

-And what we did, sat in the back of the patrol car and drove to the
+And that's what we did, sat in the of the patrol car and drove to the

-Quote Scene of the Crime unquote.
-I want tell you about the of
+Quote Scene of the unquote.
+I want tell you about the town of

-Stockbridge, Massachusets, where this happened here, they got stop
+Stockbridge, Massachusets, where this here, they got three stop

 Signs, two officers, and one police car, but when we got to the

-Scene of the Crime there was five police officers and police cars,
+Scene of the Crime there was five police and three police cars,

-Being the crime of the last fifty years, and everybody wanted to
+the biggest crime of the last fifty years, and everybody wanted to

-Get in the newspaper story about it.
-And they was up all kinds of
+Get in the story about it.
+And they was using up all kinds of

-Cop equipment that they had hanging around the officer's station.
+Cop equipment that they had around the police officer's station.

-They was taking plaster tracks, foot prints, dog smelling prints, and
+They was taking tire tracks, foot prints, dog smelling prints, and

-They took seven eight-by-ten colour glossy photographs with circles
+They took twenty seven eight-by-ten colour glossy photographs with

-And arrows and a paragraph on the back of one explaining what each
+And arrows and a paragraph on the of each one explaining what each

-One was to be used as evidence us.
-Took pictures of the approach,
+One was to be used as evidence against us.
+Took of the approach,

-The getaway, the northwest corner the southwest corner and not to
+The getaway, the northwest corner the southwest and that's not to

 Mention the photography.

-After the ordeal, we went back to the jail. said he was going to put
+After the ordeal, we went back to the jail.
+Obie said he was to put

 Us in the cell.
-Said, "Kid, I'm to put you in the cell, I want your
+Said, "Kid, I'm going to put you in the cell, I want

-Wallet and your belt."
-And I said, "Obie, I can you wanting my
+and your belt."
+And I said, "Obie, I can understand you wanting my

-Wallet so I don't any money to spend in the cell, but what do you
+Wallet so I have any money to spend in the cell, but what do you

-Want my belt for?"
-And he said, "Kid, we don't any hangings."
+Want my for?"
+And he said, "Kid, we don't want any hangings."
 I

-Said, "Obie, did you think I was to hang myself for littering?"
+Said, "Obie, did you think I was going to myself for littering?"

 Obie said he was sure, and friends Obie was, cause he took out the

-Toilet seat so I couldn't hit over the head and drown, and he took
+seat so I couldn't hit myself over the head and drown, and he took

-Out the toilet paper so I bend the bars roll out the - roll the
+Out the paper so I couldn't bend the bars roll out the - roll the

-Toilet paper out the window, slide down the roll and have an escape.
+Toilet paper out the window, down the roll and have an escape.
+Obie

-Was making sure, and it was about four or hours later that Alice
+Was making sure, and it was about four or five hours that Alice

 (remember Alice?
-It's a song about Alice), Alice by and with a few
+It's a about Alice), Alice came by and with a few

-Nasty words to Obie on the side, bailed us out of jail, and we went
+words to Obie on the side, bailed us out of jail, and we went back

 To the church, had a another thanksgiving dinner that be beat,

-And get up until the next morning, when we all had to go to court.
+And didn't get up until the next morning, we all had to go to court.

-We walked in, sat down, Obie came in with the seven eight-by-ten
+We walked in, sat down, Obie came in with the twenty seven

 Of one, sat down.
 Man came in said, "All rise."
 We all stood up,

-And Obie stood up the twenty seven eight-by-ten colour glossy
+And Obie stood up with the seven eight-by-ten colour glossy

-Pictures, and the judge walked in sat down a seeing eye dog, and he
+Pictures, and the judge in sat down with a seeing eye dog, and he

 Sat down, we sat down. looked at the seeing eye dog, and then at the

-Twenty seven eight-by-ten colour glossy pictures with and arrows
+Twenty seven eight-by-ten colour glossy pictures circles and arrows

-And a paragraph on the back of each one, and looked at the eye dog.
+And a paragraph on the back of each one, and at the seeing eye dog.

-And at twenty seven eight-by-ten colour glossy pictures with circles
+And then at twenty seven colour glossy pictures with circles

-And arrows and a paragraph on the of each one and began to cry,
+And arrows and a paragraph on the back of one and began to cry,

-justice, and there wasn't nothing he could do about it, and the
+Blind justice, and wasn't nothing he could do about it, and the

-Pictures with the and arrows and a paragraph on the back of each
+Pictures with the circles and and a paragraph on the back of each

-One explaining what each one was to be used as evidence us.
+One what each one was to be used as evidence against us.
 And

-We was fined $50 and had to up the garbage in the snow, but thats not
+We was fined $50 and had to pick up the garbage in the snow, but not

-got a building down New York City, it's called Whitehall Street,
+They got a building down New York City, it's called Street,

 Where you in, you get injected, inspected, detected, infected,

-I looked and felt my best when I went in morning. `Cause I wanted to
+I looked and felt my best when I went in that morning. `Cause I to

-Look like the kid from New York City, man I wanted, I wanted
+like the all-American kid from New York City, man I wanted, I wanted

 To like the all-, I wanted to be the all American kid from New York,

-o' mean nasty ugly things.
+Kinds o' mean ugly things.
 And I waked in and sat down and they gave

 Me a piece of paper, said, "Kid, see the phsychiatrist, 604."